hufihaf/Markdown-Mindmaps/WebDevelopment.md

 - What is code splitting?
 ## Backend
 ### Languages
-- What are languages like PHP, Python, and Ruby used for in backend?
+- What are PHP, Python, and Ruby used for in backend?

 - What is server-side rendering?
+When would you use server-side, and when would you use client-side?
-- How do backend languages handle routing and logic?
+- How does the backend handle routing and logic?
 ### Databases
 - What are the two primary database types?